iambigmomma/DigitalOcean-Kubernetes-Multi-Regions-Load-Balancing/README.md

-# 1. DigitalOcean - Create DOKS clustersin multi-regions
+# 1. DigitalOcean - Create DOKS clusters in multi-regions

 The goal of this step is to create two Kubernetes clusters using DigitalOcean's Managed Kubernetes (DOKS) service in different datacenters, London and Sydney, and deploy a public facing nginx service.